beauwright/Conform-Sidekick/README.md

 ### Compatibility
 - **DaVinci Resolve Studio**: Conform Sidekick uses scripting features only found in DaVinci Resolve Studio, and is not compatible with the free version of DaVinci Resolve.
+    - Ensure external scripting is set to either local or network in Preferences/General or Conform Sidekick will fail to connect to Resolve.

 ### Limitations
 - **Media Conversion**: Currently, Conform Sidekick can identify odd resolutions in image sequences and video files but can only automatically adjust and replace image files.
+- The macOS build supports a non-default location for DaVinci Resolve's location as long the path to the folder containing fusionscript.so is added to PATH.
+The Windows build does not currently support non-standard installation locations.
+(Users that install DaVinci Resolve Studio normally do not need to worry about this, everything should work automatically.)

 ### Usage